lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 Creates and uploads distribution files on merge of a patch set.
 Runs tox, builds a source distribution and (optionally) a binary distribution, and uploads the distribution(s) to a PyPI repository.
-This job should be configured to use a test PyPI repository like testpypi.python.org, not a public release area like the global PyPI repository.
-Like the verify job, this requires a setup.py file for packaging the component.
+This job should be configured to use a staging repository like testpypi.python.org, and paired with release jobs to promote the distributions later.
+However, this job can also use a public release area like the global PyPI repository.
+The project git repository must have a setup.py file with configuration for packaging the component.

 The tox runner is pyenv aware so if the image contains an installation of pyenv at /opt/pyenv it will pick it up and run Python tests with